 Victims in personal injury cases like accidents, slip and fall, medical malpractices, exposure to harmful radioactive materials are entitled to compensation.
 Accidents do occur, but sometimes they might happen because of someone’s carelessness or negligence.
 As a victim of such accidents, you have certain rights guaranteed by law to claim compensation.

-All victims are eligible to file a personal injury claim, but some steps must be taken into consideration after the accident or injury.
+All victims are eligible to file a personal injury claim.
+However, some steps must be taken into consideration after the accident or injury.

 1. Take a few notes immediately after the injury or accident.
 This will help you remember clearly what happened during the accident.
 Entirely depending on your memory is not wise since it can let you down, or you might forget to mention some important incidents that happened.

-2. Protect the evidence that you have, such as a security video file footage, and look for witnesses who can help you prove your claim.
+2. Protect the evidence that you have, such as a security video file footage.
+Also, look for witnesses who can help you prove your claim.
 This will make your personal claim more eligible and not just a word of mouth that claims you had an accident.

-3. Also get your medical records from the hospital after the injury or accident.
-This might be used as added evidence to your claim.
+3. Certainly get your medical records from the hospital after the injury or accident.
+You make be able to use your records as additional evidence to your claim.

 4. When filing a personal injury claim, it is important to inform all the involved parties, most importantly, the potential defendants of the claim or lawsuit.